Shovel Knight 3DS Review - The Old School Game Vault

 When you first play through the game, you will be impressed by the transitions and the different scenarios and enemy types the game presents you with.
 While the surprise factor may diminish in subsequent replays, it still remains fun.
 You will come across propellers that are driven by hamsters that look like they want to be anywhere but here.
 You will engage in a battle of wits with fully armored knights.
 Haunted houses, dodging lava while you try to stay on platforms – Shovel Knight has a lot of charming moments.

 Shovel Knight is a testament to good game design.
 Even if this game was released 20 years ago, it would have been equally fun, and will still probably be fun to play 20 years from today.
-While the game falls short on additional playthroughs because you’ve already seen everything and you know what to do to survive.
+While the game falls short on additional walkthroughs because you’ve already seen everything, and you know what to do to survive.
 Some of the games that it derives inspiration from remained equally fun no matter how many times you played them because there were always different strategies to master.
 So while Shovel Knight is certainly a fun and charming game, it is by no means a classic.